tcltk/tcl/doc/dev/value-history.md

 alone could no longer convey an arbitrary string value.
 New interfaces were defined where a (__char__ *) argument was accompanied by an __int__ argument that would specify how many bytes of memory at the pointer should be taken as the string value.

+As an illustration, consider the Tcl 7 public routine

+>	int **Tcl_ScanElement** (const char * _string_, int * _flagPtr_ );

+It is a utility routine used in the task of generating the string value of a list out of the string values of its elements.
+The argument _string_ is an element of the list passed in as a **NUL**-terminated string.
+It is not possible to successfully use this interface to pass in the string value of a list element the includes the **NUL** character.
+By expanding Tcl's value set, Tcl left many public interfaces incapable of dealing with the entire value set.
+These routines continue to do what they always did, and for some purposes that is good enough, but they are unsuitable for uses that must accommodate the new values supported in Tcl 8.0.
+This leads to the creation of an additional public routine

+>	int **Tcl_ScanCountedElement** (const char * _string_, int _length_, int * _flagPtr_ );

+The additional argument _length_ combines with the argument _string_ to transmit any Tcl 8.0 string value into the routine.
+In most interfaces expanded in this way, it is conventional for the _length_ argument to accept the value **-1** (or sometimes all negative values) as a signal that _string_ is **NUL**-terminated.
+Another advantage of this interface is that it is not necessary for _string_ [ _length_ ] to contain the byte value **NUL** .
+This makes it easier to pass substrings of larger strings without the need to copy or overwrite.

 This implementation is often called a counted string to distinguish it from a **NUL**-terminated string.
-In the new representation, the set of valid Tcl strings is expanded.
 In Tcl 8.0, a Tcl string is a sequence of zero up to **INT_MAX** __char__ values from the range 0..255.

-For the first time the implementation defines a limit on the size of a Tcl value.
+In the new representation, the set of valid Tcl strings is both expanded and contracted.
+The alphabet is expanded to include **NUL**, while a defined limit is imposed on length of the string sequence of elements from that alphabet for the first time.

 In the context of available memory in most computing systems of the day, the limitation did not seem unreasonable.
 The new implementation solves the problem of storing in a Tcl value arbitrary binary data up to 2Gb in size.
 The encoding of string elements as __char__ array elements is